Isaiah 40:31 tells us, that if we wait on God, he will renew our strength. So why on earth do we keep running ahead of Him?

 - Our career – the job we always dreamed of, the pay we need to secure us the standard of living we desire.

-- Marriage – Mr (or Miss) Right has still not shown up despite our diligent prayers and us reading all dating and marriage books the Christian book shop has to offer.
+- Marriage – Mr or Mrs Right has still not shown up despite our diligent prayers and us reading all dating and marriage books the Christian book shops have on offer.

 - Our status – we want to be accepted and respected, in church, in politics or elsewhere.

-It’s the pursuit of happiness – living the dream.
+It’s the pursuit of happiness – desperate to live the dream

 We are control-freaks

-We cannot stand unanswered prayer or deferred hope for too long, and since we like being in control, we take matters into our own hands.
+Although we know, we should take everything to the Lord in prayer, we cannot stand unanswered prayer for too long.
+And since we like being in control, we take matters into our own hands.

-Maybe we give it a religious labelling (“I’m stepping out in faith”); while really we are fed up with waiting on God and try to push Him to start moving.
+Maybe we give it a religious labelling (“I’m stepping out in faith”); while really we are fed up waiting so we try to push God to start moving.

 The result is striving, working and wearing ourselves out.

 Worse even, we might leave some scorched earth behind us on our path to success.
 Colleagues kicked out of the way, neglected families, estranged friends.
-While eventually we would get what we want, will it be worth such cost?
+While eventually we might get what we want, will it be worth the cost?

 God promises if we wait on Him, we will renew our strength.
 There will be no need to strive.
-We will rise up not by tirelessly climbing the mountains in our lives, but as on wings of an eagle, spreading out our wings, soaring.
+We will rise up – not by climbing the tiresome mountains in our lives, but as on wings of an eagle, spreading out our wings, soaring.

 No hurt, now exhaustion, no “collateral damage” on the way.
-He will bring to pass what he has promised us.
+God will bring to pass what he has promised us.